forgani/sonoff-EnergyMonitor/README.md

 Here is the list components of what I used:

-ZMCT103  (CT Sensor)
+- ZMCT103  (CT Sensor)
-Current Transformer 5A / 5mA Sensor (Output Current 5mA at input 5A)
+- Current Transformer 5A / 5mA Sensor (Output Current 5mA at input 5A)
-Sonoff Basic R2
+- Sonoff Basic R2

 The Sonoff Basic is based on the ESP8285 WiFi chip.
 This chip is similar to the ESP8266 chip with 1 MB flash memory.
 The ESP8285 uses an 32 Bit Xtensa LX106 core which is clocked at 80 MHz.
 The main difference between the ESP8285 and ESP8266 is the 1 MByte on chip flash.
 Therefore, the device is even smaller than ESP8266.
 Both devices boot from an integrated boot-ROM that also includes some functions used by the SDK.
 The ZMCT103 ac current transformer which I’m using has 1000 windings and can measure up to 5 Amps.
-A resistor needs to be connected across the two terminals of the CT to allow a voltage to be measured across it , so that the AC output voltage is exactly 1V sine wave.
+A resistor needs to be connected across the two terminals of the CT to allow a voltage to be measured across it, so that the AC output voltage is exactly 1V sine wave.
 The formulas here and the Tool for calculating burden resistor size  can help.
 On this occasion I used a 70.71Ω resistor, the output of the CT will be 1.0 Volts AC, for every 5mA of CT current (or every 5A of measured current).

 My calculation procedure is as bellow: